 - The modification of the CONTROL cards of the dummy file may have an influence on the performance and robustness of the model.
 Therefore the CONTROL cards of the dummy model are proposed for simulations with the seat model as well. - In case modifications in the control cards are needed for the seat model, we offer to run a subset of the validation runs with the modified control cards to evaluate the influence.
-Please contact your local support for details. - All nodes have a connection to an element except the third beam nodes of all beam elements. - The model is free of initial penetrations (except 36 mid face nodes on T1 vertebrae) - The Version 3.8 of the BioRID provides parameters to scale the friction of the joint off all limbs.
+Please contact your local support for details. - All nodes have a connection to an element except the third beam nodes of all beam elements. - The model is free of initial penetrations. - The Version 4.0.1 of the BioRID provides parameters to scale the friction of the joint off all limbs.
 As default a 1 g adjustment of the joints is included.
-The user is now able to increase ore decrease the friction values of the joints.
+The user is now able to increase or decrease the friction values of the joints.
 The scale factors are used for the left and right hand side assemblies.
 So it is not possible to scale left and right assembly different.